When The Unexpected Suddenly Turns Your Life Upside Down.

 I’ll explain: your thought process and inner self-talk determines your emotional state and your verbal and non-verbal responses.
 It’s all about your mind honey; that thing between your ears holds a great deal of power, you can harness control over it but that’s a different blog.

-When I discovered my arse of a husband continued to cheat despite mediation and many years of talking and ‘working things out’, I was so hurt, confused and angry, I just wanted to put his light out for good!
+When I discovered my arse of a husband continued to cheat despite mediation and many years of talking and ‘working things out’, I was so hurt, confused and angry, I just wanted to put his lights out for good!

 Don’t worry I didn’t do that, I had four children (not all from my womb but mine nonetheless) and an unborn child to think about.

-I can now see things from a very different perspective; of course, being a coach and NLP practitioner has also helped me to gain clarity and coping techniques over the years, which I share with my clients.
+I can now see things from a very different perspective; of course, being a coach and NLP practitioner has also helped me to gain clarity and develop coping techniques over the years, which I share with my clients.

 If you feel you are in a place where something like the above four examples has happened to you, there are somethings you can do straight away.